A downloadable tool for Windows and Linux

 One of the defining features of ORBIS BASIC 32X is immediate asset integration.

 Images and audio can be baked into the ROM during compilation.
-The compiler automatically converts, integrates and prepares assets as part of the build process, removing the need for a large external toolchain or complicated manual conversion steps.
+The compiler automatically converts, integrates, and prepares assets as part of the build process, removing the need for a large external toolchain or complicated manual conversion steps.

 Write BASIC code, reference your assets, compile, and the compiler prepares the ROM for you.